octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/1_introToGitAndGitHub/index.md

 Impacting factors include:

  * increased commits to stable DEV that break builds  (particularly at end of sprints)
- * ad-hoc communication of change via email, or Squirrel to Squirrel
+ * ad-hoc communication of change via email, or Squirrels to Squirrels
  * difficult recovery as were rollbacks difficult

 By utilizing these Git features, many of these challenges will be mitigated: